 Because the committee decided to place a team among the top four teams in college football even though that team:

-Yet, the team that beat Alabama during the regular season and finished second overall in that conference (Auburn) was left to wonder, “how the hell did we get left out?”
+Yet, the team that beat them during the regular season and finished second overall in that conference, first in their division and played in the Conference Championship game was left to wonder, “how the hell did we get left out?”

-Consequently, the pathetic intellect in college football decision making have somehow convinced not only themselves but the rest of the pathetic herd, that the format they came up with to choose a “true” national champion is the “best” of the “best” and no one outside of their circle of confusion could ever come up with a better system that would keep the bowl games intact and also allow for a playoff.
+Consequently, the pathetic intelligence that makes up the college football decision making have somehow convinced not only themselves, but the rest of the pathetic herd, that the format they came up with to choose a “true” national champion is the “best” system they can come up with and no one outside of their circle of confusion and mindless stupidity could ever come up with a better system that would keep the bowl games intact and also allow for a playoff.

 Well!
-I have news for these pathetic ignorant intellectuals, I have a better plan than theirs.
+I have news for these pathetic ignorant intellectuals . . .
+I have a better plan, and here it is. . .

-(Here’s how it might work: Tier 1 Bowl Games would be those that have the overall highest payout to competing teams along with highest average attendance/ticket sales in previous years, and/or affiliation with upper-level conferences, etc…
+Tier 1 Bowl Games would be those that have the overall highest payout to competing teams along with highest average attendance/ticket sales in previous years, and/or a previous affiliation with upper-level conferences, etc…

-Tier 2 Bowl Games – second highest payout, average attendance/ticket sales, affiliated with upper to mid-level conferences;
+Tier 2 Bowl Games – second highest payout, average attendance/ticket sales, previous affiliation with upper to mid-level conferences;

 Tier 3 Bowl Games – third highest payout…and so on.)

-Teams will not play more than 11 games per regular season – Force every team to play an eight-game conference schedule along with three (3) non-conference games that must be against FBS conference opponents.
+Teams will only play 11 games per regular season – Every team will play a nine (9) game conference schedule along with two (2) non-conference games that must be against another FBS conference opponent.

-Penalize FBS teams that schedule FCS teams for non-conference games by shrinking the shared bowl and conference revenue.
+Penalize FBS teams that schedule FCS or D-2 schools for non-conference games by shrinking the revenue shared from bowl and conference payouts.

-All Conference championships will be played the First weekend in December or the weekend directly following Thanksgiving weekend.
+All Conference championships will be played the weekend of Thanksgiving or the First weekend in December.
+NO EXCEPTIONS!!

 The Playoff Selection…